insightsengineering/rtables/tabletree_design.md

   - Label row - a row with no data tehre to display a varaible or other label for a position in the nesting structure
   - Content row - a row within the content table at a positioni within the tree, contains summary or aggregate data for that nesting level
   - Data row - a row containing the result(s) of the tabulation (e.g., mean of AGE) for a subset of the data defined by position in the tree structure
-- Tabulation functions - A functiohn which is applied to appropriate subsets of data in ordere to generate row contents
+- Tabulation functions - A function which is applied to appropriate subsets of data in ordere to generate row contents
   - Analysis function - A tabulation function used to generate thee values for one or more _Data_ rows
   - Summary Function - A tabulataion function used to generate values for a _Content_ rows.
--
+- Comparison Tabulation - Tabulation which compares the data subsets corresponding to 2 (or more??? not currently) columns in the table.
+- Comparison function - A function which accepts a one or two objects calculated from the data subsets being compared
+  - Direct Comparison Function - a comparison function which takes two values, one calculated from each subset under comparison, and returns values which should populate the data cell
+  - Table-based Comparison Function - a comparison function which accepts a 2d (2xk) contingency table representing the subset (baseline vs comparison column) by the value of the variable being analyzed.

 # Layouts